siddhantv10/MIPS32/readme.md

 32 bit Program Counter, NO flag registers, very few addressing modes and assuming memory word size is 32 bits.

+No steps were taken to avoid any kind of hazards in the design of the microprocessor.
+Instead dummy instructions were included in between the required instructions to avoid hazards during the running of programs.

 # Registers